steinegg obergummer sternenweg planetenweg jupiter

 Author: AT

-suited for families circular route difficulty: easy tailored for children
+suited for families circular route difficulty: moderate tailored for children dog-friendly theme trail

 • Starting point:

-parking space/bus stop "Planetenweg" at the road Collepietra-San Valentino in Campo
+parking space resp. bus stop "Planetenweg" at the road Collepietra-San Valentino in Campo

 02:50 h